APEbbers/TitleBlock-WB/README.md

 # TitleBlock Workbench

-Ta FreeCAD workbench to provide a convient way to fill in titleblocks for multiple TechDraw pages in one or more CAD files.
+a FreeCAD workbench to provide a convient way to fill titleblocks for multiple TechDraw pages in one or more CAD files.
-This workbench makes use of the interal workbench SpreadSheet and Microsoft Excel workbooks
+This workbench makes use of the interal workbench SpreadSheet and Microsoft Excel workbooks.

 The main functions of the workbench are:
-- Load the data (editable fields with or without values) from your drawing into a spreadsheet
+- Load the data (editable fields with or without values) from your drawing into a spreadsheet to be edited there.
-- Export the data to an excel workbook
+- Export the data to an excel workbook.
-- Import data from an excel workbook to a spreadsheet
+- Import data from an excel workbook to an spreadsheet
 - Fill the titleblock on all pages in your document from data in the spreadsheet
 - increase values per page.
-For example page numbers
+For example page numbers.
 - Export the workbench settings to a excel workbook
 - Import the workbook settings from a excel workbook at startup